To have a cast iron gaurantee of avoiding IR35 an exercised Right of Substitution is the ultimate factor.

 If you cannot get access to the client directly to discuss it, which is unlikely, the best bet would be to start on a short term contract so you can then try and renegotiate.
 This is discussed more in ‘negotiating your contract for IR35 compliance’.

-After all your negotations for IR35 compliance take our free online IR35 test to check your status.
+After all your negotations for IR35 compliance take our online IR35 test to check your status.
 If required get a review by a professional and always take out investigation insurance.
-Defneding yourself, even if innocent, can be costly.
+Defending yourself, even if innocent, can be costly.